Human rights in Nauru: Crimes Act 2016

-In May 2016, Nauru has implemented a new Crimes Act 2016, that modernized the criminal justice system of Nauru and bring it in line with the Universal Declaration of Human Rights.
+In May 2016, Nauru implemented a new Crimes Act 2016, that modernized the criminal justice system of Nauru and bring it in line with the Universal Declaration of Human Rights.

 National human rights institution

 Nauru has no national human rights institution.
 However, in November 2009 Nauru invited a delegation to visit the country and advise the government on the potential establishment of a national human rights mechanism.
 Delegates included representatives from the Asia Pacific Forum and the Office of the United Nations High Commissioner for Human Rights (OHCHR).
 Several states noted in the UPR that since the delegation Nauru had not taken further steps to establish a human rights institution and recommended that this be addressed.
 Nauru accepted these recommendations but cited resources and expertise as their 'biggest obstacles' in pursuit of this goal and stated that the funding of other institutions took precedence.